arrow_back Back to Contract Central

 What are payment terms?

-Payment terms are contractual provisions that establish rules for when and how payment for goods or services supplied under a contract must be made.
-As the examples below illustrate, a contract’s payment terms often appear together either as a standalone “payment terms” (or similarly labelled) section or as part of the section addressing pricing terms more generally.
-Note, however, that in some contractual arrangements, the payment terms may not be specified in the agreement itself - for example, the party supplying goods or services may set out the payment terms in its invoices and/or there may be a separate document detailing its “standard terms and conditions” for payment.
-In any event, where the agreement itself does not provide this information, it should state what document(s) the parties can reference to confirm the applicable payment terms.
+Payment terms are contractual provisions that establish clear rules for when and how payment for goods or services supplied under a contract must be made.
+As the examples below illustrate, a contract’s payment terms often appear together either as a standalone “payment terms” (or similarly labeled) section or as part of the section addressing pricing terms more generally.

 Why do payment terms matter?

-No matter what their role in the contract, businesses generally consider payment terms to be among the most important aspects of any commercial arrangement.
-For those supplying goods or services (sellers), the payment terms are critical to revenue and receivables management, as they help sellers assess the timing of cash inflows, determine transaction prices, and evaluate the collectability of accounts.
-For those receiving goods or services (buyers), the payment terms are critical to payables management, as they help buyers assess the timing of cash outflows as well as the degree of flexibility, if any, they have in paying their trade accounts.
 Indeed, in many business-to-business transactions, sellers will typically allow buyers to buy goods or services and pay for them later.
 This ability to defer payment for a given period (often between 30 and 90 days), including the option to receive a discount for early payment, is known as trade credit, and it is an essential source of short-term financing for many businesses.
 Accordingly, having a firm grasp of the payment terms in their contracts allows businesses to manage cash flow effectively and make important financial and operational decisions.

-When payment terms are set out in their own section or are included in the pricing section of an agreement, finding them is generally straightforward.
-As the examples below illustrate, however, these sections can be fairly dense, requiring careful review to identify all the essential payment-related information.
-Furthermore, terms like penalties for late payment, although often included with the rest of the payment terms, are not always so included.
+Furthermore, terms like penalties for late payment or non-payment, although often included with the rest of the payment terms, are not always included in that section.
 And so, even when an agreement has a pricing or payment terms section, be sure to confirm that all relevant terms are accounted for, and if any are missing, check to see whether they appear elsewhere in the agreement.

 After locating all the payment terms in each agreement, some important things to focus on when reviewing these provisions include: